How much do you really need to save for retirement?

 Remember, although some costs — such as healthcare — may increase in retirement, there could be savings elsewhere.
 "Researchers have found that retirees spend more time shopping carefully and preparing meals at home, for example.
 Their cost of living for items such as these goes down," Storey says.

-A recent study by the RAND Corporation research institute found that overall spending drops throughout retirement — and that smaller pie gets cut up differently.
-For high-income retirees, average out-of-pocket spending on healthcare rises from 9% to 10% of household budgets from ages 65 to 69 to 14% after age 80.
-Travel, on the other hand, falls from about 10% of spending for couples in their 60s (singles spend less) to about 4% once they reach their 80s.Footnote 2 Understanding how your costs can change as you age can help you plan for future household expenses.
+Data from the U.S. Bureau of Labor Statistics found that overall spending tends to drop in retirement — and that smaller pie gets cut up differently.
+Average out-of-pocket spending on healthcare rises from 12% of household budgets for those between the ages of 65 to 74 to more than 15% after people turn 75.
+Transportation expenses, on the other hand, fall from about 17% of spending for households headed by a person 65 to 74 to about 12% once they reach age 75.Footnote 2 Understanding how your costs can change as you age can help you plan for future household expenses.

 Next, add up all your potential income sources